The Evening and the Morning: Plot summary

 After an argument, Wigelm takes their son away from Ragna and gives him to his girlfriend and mother to raise.
 Wynstan develops more severe symptoms of whores' leprosy, including memory lapses and moments of rage and confusion.
 Nonetheless, he pursues the archbishopric.
 Ragna, realizing she had nothing left to lose, tells Aldred the reason for Wynstan's erratic behaviour.
 Aldred tells enough other clergy and Wynstan loses the nomination.
 Wynstan plans revenge but becomes confused.
 Wigelm becomes angry with Ragna and puts her aside.

 Ragna moves with her three older sons to Dreng's Ferry, then called Kingsbridge, and befriends Blod.
 By then, Dreng has a new enslaved girl whom he abuses and prostitutes.
 Blod and Ragna notice that the new girl is pregnant long before Dreng does.
 By then, only one of Dreng's wives is still alive.
 When Dreng discovers that the slave girl is pregnant, he begins to beat her.
 When Blod and Dreng's wife interfere, Dreng has a heart attack.
 Ragna makes sure no one can blame Blod for Dreng's death.
 Dreng's wife promises to free Blod and the other girl in her will, which Ragna has her dictate to Aldred in front of witnesses.

 When Dreng's wife dies, Kingsbridge finds she has left the alehouse to Blod.
 Blod decides to stay in Kingsbridge as a free woman.

 While Ragna is visiting one of her villages, Wigelm and his men pass through.
 That night, a very drunk Wigelm tries to attack Ragna again.
 She fights back until Wigelm trips and falls.
 She holds his mouth and nose shut while he suffocates in his own vomit.
 She drags his body into the canal.
 The next day, the people believe that Wigelm fell into the canal accidentally.
 Ragna rides to Shiring and takes her youngest son back from Wigelm's mother.

 In France, Count Hubert calls for Edgar demanding that he explain the English custom of putting a wife aside, telling Edgar that Wigelm has insulted Ragna by divorcing her.
-Edgar returns to England, and he and Ragna reunite.
+Edgar returns to England, and he and Ragna reunite and marry.

 Wynstan continues to deteriorate.
 Aldred brings him to the leper colony near Kingsbridge, where the nuns care for him alongside other sick and mentally ill people.